 - Health Workforce Planning Group (Professor Caroline Laurence)

 - Knowledge Translation (Professor Gill Harvey)

 - Life Course and Intergenerational Health (LIGHt) (Professor Michael Davies)

 - Otolaryngology, Head and Neck Surgery Group (Professor Peter-John Wormald)

 - Perioperative Model of Care (Professor Guy Ludbrook)

 - Surgical Science Research Group (Professor Guy Maddern)

-- Translational Vascular Function Research Group (Professor John Beltrame)
+- Translational Vascular Function Research Collaborative (Professor John Beltrame)